 But… can anyone actually be OK with that?

 See, here’s the thing: I have always always always wanted to be more of a badass than I am.
 No surprise there – I assume most of us do.
 In my case, though, I harbor fantasies of being more reckless; the kind of person who would just take a car and “drive”, who might disappear for months on end without contacting anyone, who’d get a face tattoo without thinking twice.

 Additionally, I entertain lengthy fantasies that revolve around me being less emotionally needy – I’ve always wanted to be one of those people who, when faced with bad news, retreats into themselves, becomes quiet and withdrawn.
 Instead, when I get bad news, I become a needy mess.
 I need people; I need to talk out my issues, I need to surround myself with those I love.
 There’s always been something sexy to me about that withdrawn rogue who I will never be – all “don’t worry about it; let’s not talk about it, I’m just gonna stand here and be strong.”
 In real life, though, I’m not that kind of strong.
 And, alas, never will be.

 To me, that kind of strong goes along with the kind of person who would sign up for a clinical trial.
-The kind of person I was trying on in my “fuck it, fuck you, fuck everyone, put whatever chemicals you want in my body, let’s see if this works because fuck diabetes.”
+The kind of person I was trying on in my “forget it, forget you, forget everyone, put whatever chemicals you want in my body, let’s see if this works because EFF diabetes.”
 The kind of person who ignored my dad’s advice to drop the trial, my mom’s pleas to drop the trial.

 But the truth is, although anyone can “try on” a different personality, you never stop being yourself.